Chad Basin

-The Chad Basin is the largest endorheic basin in Africa, centered on Lake Chad.
+The Chad Basin is the largest endorheic basin in Africa, centered approximately on Lake Chad.
 It has no outlet to the sea and contains large areas of semi-arid desert and savanna.
-The drainage basin is roughly coterminous with the sedimentary basin of the same name, but extends further to the northeast and east.
-The basin spans eight countries, including most of Chad and a large part of Niger.
-The region has an ethnically diverse population of about 30 million people as of 2011, growing rapidly.
+The drainage basin is approximately coterminous with the sedimentary basin of the same name, but extends further to the northeast and east.

-A combination of dams, increased irrigation, climate change, and reduced rainfall are causing water shortages, contributing to terrorism and the rise of Boko Haram in the region.
+The basin spans four modern nations, including most of Chad and a large part of Niger, Nigeria and Cameroon.
+A combination of dams, increased irrigation, climate change, and reduced rainfall are causing water shortages.
 Lake Chad continues to shrink.